embeepea/permalink/README.md

   <img src="./sample.png?raw=true"/>
 </p>

-and when the user clicks on it they will see the following:
+and when the user clicks on it the following will appear:

 <p align="center">
   <img src="./sample-clicked.png?raw=true"/>